ARE MONOPOLIES POSSIBLE?

 I must dispense with the idea that unsuccessful competitors are owed something.

 The market is between suppliers and customers, trading values.
-The customers first produced something of value to trade for the offered product.
+Each has produced something of value to trade with the other, whether a product or earnings from helping someone else.
 In other words, the money to purchase a company's product comes from customers - not from competitors.

 So what happens when a competitor is not successful?
 Basically, that competitor has not offered the value to the customer that someone else has.
 The customer has chosen to deal with another company.